fra31/rlhf-trojan-competition-submission/README.md

 *Token embedding difference.*
-Since the poisoned models are fine-tuned from the same base model, the token embedding vector have are in corresposdence.
-Then we assume that the token which are most often seen during fine-tuning will be changed most compared to the base model.
+Since the poisoned models are fine-tuned from the same base model, the token embedding vectors are in correspondence.
+Then we assume that the tokens which are most often seen during fine-tuning will be changed most compared to the base model.
-Moreover, since the triggers are different across models, we hypothesize that the embedding vectors of the tokens of the trigger of model A will be among the most change for model A but not among those of model B.
+Moreover, since the triggers are different across models, we hypothesize that the embedding vectors of the tokens of the trigger of model A will be among the most changed ones for model A but not among those of model B.

 As a proxy of this we compute, for each token, the L2-distance the embedding for model A and B,